List of A Certain Magical Index characters: Roman Orthodox Church

-Lidvia is a Catholic nun and radical among the Roman Catholic Church known as "Mardi Grass".
-She can convert people to Christianity regardless of their societal status: criminals, non-believers, or other magicians that shared no connection with the Roman Catholic Church.
-In the Daihaisei Festival story arc, Lidvia attempts to convert Academy City's populace into Roman Catholics using an artifact called Croce di Pietro but her plan gets thwarted by Tōma, Motoharu, and Stiyl, and she later gets captured by Necessarius.
+Lidvia is a Catholic nun and radical among the Roman Orthodox Church known as "Mardi Grass".
+She can convert people to Christianity regardless of their societal status: criminals, non-believers, or other magicians that shared no connection with the Roman Orthodox Church.
+In the Daihaisei Festival story arc, Lidvia attempts to convert Academy City's populace into Roman Orthodox using an artifact called Croce di Pietro but her plan gets thwarted by Tōma, Motoharu, and Stiyl, and she later gets captured by Necessarius.
 In the Document of Constantine story arc, she is being imprisoned in the Tower of London and gets interrogated by Stiyl for information about God's Right Seat.